Influencing change: young people tackling inequality head on

 This activity began in February with a successful sharing event that was co-lead by some of the young peer researchers.
 It was great to see the young peer researchers speak about their research and facilitate discussion groups with the adults.
 I know from the evaluation of that event how impressed the attendees were with their work.
 We need to continue to make spaces for children to share their views directly with adults.

 Professor Niamh Shortt has also prepared a series of short videos to introduce the concept of social determinants of health and the role of place in people’s health and wellbeing.
-We are also delighted that she has now contributed to the manifesto edition of Children in Scotland magazine (Click here to read our magazine).
+We are also delighted that she has now contributed to the manifesto edition of Children in Scotland magazine (Click here to read).

 The project has also continued to influence our wider work as an organisation.
-It was a key pillar in the development of our thinking for the Place, Space and Community theme within our manifesto (Click here to access our Manifesto).
+It was a key pillar in the development of our thinking for the Place, Space and Community theme within our manifesto.
 The young peer researchers’ findings about how areas of deprivation can contribute to poorer health and wellbeing for people living there have been vital in identifying our calls for change in the lead up to the 2021 Scottish Parliament election.

 As the project concludes, we will continue to share these resources and project findings.
 We will push for place based approaches that put children and young people at the centre of decision-making.
 And, most importantly, will continue to work to tackle the inequalities that to many children and young people still face.